List of District of Columbia ballot measures: Barriers to enactment

 The D.C. government has concluded that approved ballot measures become self-enacting – meaning the government does not need to take action, such as an approving signature or proclamation, for the measure to take effect.
 However, many approved ballot measures have been invalidated by either the D.C.
 Council or Congress, much to the frustration of residents.

 D.C.
 Council

 The Initiative, Referendum, and Recall Procedures Act gives the D.C.
-Council the power to reverse voter-approved initiatives, as it did in 2001 regarding term limits and in 2019 regarding the tipped minimum wage.
+Council the power to reverse voter-approved initiatives, as it did in 2001 regarding term limits (Initiative 49) and in 2018 regarding the tipped minimum wage (Initiative 77).

 Congressional intervention

 Congress has ultimate authority over the district, including its budget.
 As a result, members of Congress, who do not represent the district and are not accountable to them, often add little-noticed clauses and amendments to the budget in order to manipulate or block the implementation of the city's laws.
 Two ballot measures were interfered with using this method: